CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

    .. figure:: img/Classification_symbolselector.png
       :align: center

-   Spend some time picking a nice colour scheme, as map aethetics are very important for conveying information effectively.
+   Spend some time picking a nice colour scheme, as map aesthetics are very important for conveying information effectively.
 Once you are satisfied with your colour selection, take a look at your map.
    Now our ELC polygons are colored and are classified so that